Childs Pose -Balasana

-- You can stay anywhere from 30 seconds to a few minutes in this resting pose.
+- Stay for anywhere between 30 seconds and several minutes in this resting pose

-- Child's Pose is about being comfortable and rested as well as increasing flexibility in the hips and back.
-So take a look at the different variations and modifications to find the pose that suits your body.
+- Child's pose is about being comfortable and rested as well as increasing flexibility in the hips and back.
+So take a look at this article on How to modify Child's pose to find the variation that suits your body

-- For example, many people find it more comfortable to take the knees wider (to the width of a yoga mat).
+- Many people find it more comfortable to take the knees wider (to the width of a yoga mat).
 This also creates more space if you have a larger belly or breasts.

-- Can be used as a resting pose any time in a practice.
+- Can be used as a resting pose any time.

 Watch out for...

-- Knee or ankle injuries, the pose involves a deep bend in the knees and pressure on the ankles so you may want to substitute it with a different resting pose such as Savasana / Corpse Pose.
+- If you have knee or ankle injuries you may prefer to substitute Childs pose with a different resting pose such as Savasana / Corpse Pose

 - For a visual aid check out our article on different Child Pose modifications.